The Ting Tings

-The Ting Tings are an English indie pop duo from Salford, Greater Manchester formed in 2007.
+The Ting Tings are an English indie pop duo formed in Salford, Greater Manchester, in 2007.
 The band consists of Katie White (vocals, guitar, bass drums, bass guitar, cowbells) and Jules De Martino (drums, lead guitar, bass guitar, keyboards, vocals).

 The duo's debut studio album, We Started Nothing, was released in 2008 by Columbia Records to positive reviews and commercial success, peaking at number one on the UK Albums Chart and number 78 on the US Billboard 200.
-It spawned four singles, including "That's Not My Name", which topped the UK Singles Chart in May 2008 and reached number 39 on the US Billboard Hot 100; “Shut Up and Let Me Go”, which earned them a MTV Video Music Award.
+It spawned four singles, including "That's Not My Name", which topped the UK Singles Chart in May 2008 and reached number 39 on the US Billboard Hot 100, and “Shut Up and Let Me Go”, which earned them a MTV Video Music Award.
 They received two Brit Award nominations, including for British Album of the Year and a nomination for the Grammy Award for Best New Artist in 2010.

 Their second studio album, Sounds from Nowheresville, was released in February 2012, with the lead single "Hang It Up" released on 16 January 2012.
 Their third studio album, Super Critical, was released in October 2014.
 Their fourth studio album, The Black Light, was released in October 2018.
+Their fifth studio album, Home, was released on 6 June 2025.